glebtsereteli/GMRoomLoader/docs/pages/home/gettingStarted/gettingStarted.md

 ```js
 RoomLoader.DataInit(rmExample);
 ```
 It's best to do this at the very start of your game in some "initialization" or "master" manager object.
-For this simple example, feel free to do it in the Create event of the object you'd like to handle your room loading, or at any point *before* loading the room.
+For this simple example, feel free to do it in the Create event of the object you'd like to handle your room loading.

+> ℹ️ See the :Initialization: page to learn about best performance practices.

 ### 2. Load
 [Load](/pages/api/roomLoader/loading/#load) the room at the mouse position and store the returned :Payload: instance in a variable to clean up later.